deadc0de6/dotdrop/CONTRIBUTING.md

 * will then match each file that is different within the directory against the ignore patterns before printing
+* patterns are matched against both files
+  (in dotpath and in filesystem)

 # Testing